aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 ### 3. Nested Structures

-Assume that there is a case when we need to request some data, and use this data to request other data, and again and again, even with CPS, the nested structure should be absolutely confusing:
+Assume that there is a case when we need to request some data, and use this data to request other data, and again and again, even with CPS, the nested structure should be absolutely confusing.

 ```js
 function get(url, callback) {